 The perfect Philippine Summer Getaway for me is the White Pebbles Beach at Brgy.
 Bagolatao, Minalabac, Camarines Sur.
 It’s just approximately a forty-minute drive from Naga City.

-The place offers an unadulterated scenery that will force you to put your mobile phone down, especially when you get to the hilltop where you can appreciate the encompassing view of the shoreline.
-The white pebbles are guaranteed more picturesque than that of Schoolhouse Beach’s on Washington Island in the United States.
-You wouldn’t hesitate to dip in the cerulean, clean waters as well.
-There are other numerous interesting and adventurous activities of course.
-What makes it all the more inviting though is the absence of fancy real estate developments like hotels or air-conditioned native houses in the area.
-It literally defines a laid-back yet quaint beach, which makes a summer getaway easy on the pocket.
+The place offers an unadulterated scenery that will force you to put your mobile phone down, especially when you get to the hilltop, where you can appreciate the encompassing view of the shoreline.
+The white pebbles are guaranteed to be more picturesque than Schoolhouse Beach’s on Washington Island in the United States.
+You wouldn’t hesitate to dip in the cerulean, clean waters.
+There are other numerous exciting and adventurous activities, of course.
+What makes it all the more inviting is the absence of fancy real estates developments like hotels or air-conditioned native houses in the area.
+It defines a laid-back yet quaint beach, making a summer getaway easy on the pocket.
 Finally, the beach’s relatively obscure name makes the place sparsely populated even during peak season.

 - Text and Photos by Sonyboy Fugaban of Stories of The Wandering Feet & Mind

 Mt.
 Hugom, Batangas

 This is recommended for those who want to combine a scenic hike and a trip to the beach in a day.
 Opened in the latter part of 2015, this new mountain trail near the beach resorts in Laiya is impressive, offering a variety of scenery – forested areas with enormous trees, rocky sections, and grassland.